NM-Games/super-splash-bros-2/README.md

   - **Easy** will let the dummies randomly fire rockets, if they have at least one.
   - **Normal** increases the rocket fire probability, but only if the dummy is near the same Y level as the player.
 Dummies will also jump if they are in danger of falling into water, and move away from the outer platforms.
   - **Hard** increases the rocket fire probability even more if the dummy is near the same Y level as the player.
 Furthermore, dummies will always face the player, jump if they are in danger of getting hit by a rocket, and move further away from the outer platforms.
+  - **CHAOS**: Starting from Easy difficulty, dummies will use their melee attack when *you* come close to them.
+Depending on the difficulty, the closer you get, the earlier they start attacking.
+But; the CHAOS difficulty does the same when dummies approach *each other*.
+Dummies will also jump and fire rockets at random, but still tend to stay away from the outer platforms.
+And, the finishing touch: everybody (including the player) receives a power-up at the start of the match, and every 30 seconds after!
+    > **Note:** A beefy computer is recommended when playing on CHAOS difficulty, because of the many attacks, rockets and power-ups.

 ## Attack methods
 Your goal is to be the last player standing.
 But all other players will not voluntarily take a dip.
 So, how are you going to take everyone else out?